Home icon as a Jester's castle

 The system creates a slower climb in stakes and is less punishing than the Martingale system.
 Still, long losing streaks can erode your bankroll, and like all systems, it doesn’t shift the probabilities.

-The Fibonacci betting system uses the famous number sequence (1, 1, 2, 3, 5, 8, 13, etc.).
+The Fibonacci betting system uses the famous fibonacci sequence (1, 1, 2, 3, 5, 8, 13, etc.).
 After each loss, you bet the following number in the sequence.
 When you win, you move back two numbers.
+This progression is based on earlier results in the sequence.

 Example: